Balaji000000/Mountain-Car-Task/README.md

 ## Aim:

-To implement a Reinforcement Learning agent for solving the Mountain Car task, where the objective is to learn an optimal policy that enables an underpowered car to reach the goal at the top of a hill through trial-and-error interactions with the environment.
+To implement a Reinforcement Learning agent for solving the Mountain Car task, where the objective is to learn an optimal policy that enables an underpowered car to reach the goal at the top of a hill through trial-and-error interaction with the environment.

 ---